CYBER WEEK -70%

 Building Custom Indicators in Pine Script

 Developing custom indicators using Pine Script allows you to tailor your technical analysis tools to fit specific trading strategies.
-Pine Script supports a wide range of indicators, from simple moving averages to complex oscillators.
+Indicator values are calculated using mathematical formulas, which can incorporate price data or other metrics.
+Pine Script supports a wide range of indicators, from simple moving averages to complex oscillators, and these can be visualized directly on charts for effective technical analysis.

 Types of Custom Indicators